 The Endurance Method

-Pick a groove, any groove, and play it for one hour without stopping, and without and variations or drum fills.
+Pick a groove, any groove, and play it for one hour without stopping!
 Do that on a regular basis and you’ll become a groove master.

 Make it Feel Good

 Is it more important to play perfectly in time or to make a beat feel good?
 If you choose the latter then that is correct!
 Listen to many classic recordings up until the 1970s and you will hear deviations in the tempos, but only if you listen to the beginning of a song and then the end of a song.
 Otherwise, when the feel is correct, you’ll be hard pressed to hear it in the song.
 Why?
-Because the drummer was making the groove feel good and so you didn’t hear deviations in the time.
+Because the drummer was making the groove feel good that deviations lose their importance.